audathuynh/auth/README.md

 ## Authentication

-This is the procedure for the authentication that I see people are using in practice.
+This is the procedure of authentication for micro-services that I see people are using in practice.

 ### Step 1: C &rarr; A: C<sub>id</sub>, K<sub>c</sub>